Pile diameter

 In the following section, you will learn more about the advantages and functionality of the Brextor® method for pile breaking.

 Brextor® is an efficient, safe and high-quality method for breaking piles.
 With this method, not only single piles, but also all types of pile walls (tangent, secant or contiguous) are processed gently by machine.
+Bored pile diameters from approx. 450 mm to 2000 mm are processed as standard.
 The work is done by one person and one machine.
 The weather conditions have no influence here.

 Brextor® offers the following advantages: